 By Greg Evans, First Year History

-In her fifth studio album Grimes offers up Miss Anthropocene, the goddess of climate change and the personification of a lurching point in human existence.
+In her fifth studio album Grimes offers up Miss Anthropocene, the goddess of climate change.
 A visionary smash of futuristic production and lyrics that scream to be misunderstood.

 Describing the album as an ‘exercise in villainy’, Grimes' newest release was shaping up to be a zeitgeist-y, ecocidal manifesto, navigating the valley between natural and artificial intelligence.
-What initially felt like an exciting new lens to view man-made destruction of the planet through, shapes up to be more of an insight into Grimes’ relationship with her own existence.
+What initially felt like an exciting new lens to think about climate breakdown, shapes up to be more of an insight into Grimes’ relationship with her own existence.

 The album opens with the stunningly minimalist ‘So heavy I fell Through the Earth’ which was released as a single back in November.
 Ethereal vocals glimmer over a steady bassline in what is a distinctly Grimes love song.
-No smash, no gutsy chorus - this feels significantly departed from the earlier single ‘Violence’, which tears through the emotions of a relationships' power dynamic with a cyberpunk switchblade.
+No smash, no gutsy chorus - this feels significantly departed from the earlier single ‘Violence’, which tears through emotion with a cyberpunk switchblade.

-Whilst all this dystopia borders on the depressing, her lyrics are unrivalled in the mainstream by their ability to interrogate materiality in the digital age.
+Whilst some of the dystopia can border on the depressing, her lyrics are unrivalled in the mainstream by her ability to interrogate materiality in the digital age.

-Rather than being strictly about the climatic crisis on earth, the album in its entirety feels like a holistic commentary on self destruction in the anthropocene, and the intimacy of materiality.
-It’s reflective and bloody, tackling emotion head on with an open mind and a pretty well handled synthesiser.
+Rather than being strictly about the climatic crisis, the album in its entirety feels like a commentary on self destruction in the anthropocene, and the intimacy of material things in a digital world.
+It’s reflective and bloody, tackling emotion head on with an open mind and a synthesiser.

 Featured Image:Grimes/Miss Anthropecene